-In the year 1799, when Lord Elgin was appointed to the embassy in Turkey, he happened to be in much intercourse with Mr Harrison, an architect of great eminence in the west of England, who had there given various very splendid proofs of his professional talents, especially in a public building of Grecian architecture at Chester.
+In the year 1799, when Lord Elgin was appointed to the embassy in Turkey, he happened to be in habits of intercourse with Mr Harrison, an architect of great eminence in the west of England, who had there given various very splendid proofs of his professional talents, especially in a public building of Grecian architecture at Chester.
 Mr Harrison had besides studied many years, and to great purpose, at Rome.
 Lord Elgin consulted him, therefore, on the benefits that might possibly be derived to the arts in this country, in case an opportunity could be found for studying the architecture and sculpture in Greece; and his opinion very decidedly was, that although we might possess exact measurements of the buildings at Athens, yet a young artist could never form to himself an adequate conception of their minute details, combinations, and general effect, without having before him some such sensible representation of them as could alone be conveyed by casts.
-This advice, which laid the groundwork of Lord Elgin's labours in Greece, led to the further consideration, that, since any knowledge which had been obtained of these buildings was obtained under the peculiar disadvantages that the prejudices and jealousies of the Turks had ever thrown in the way of such attempts, any favourable circumstances which Lord Elgin's embassy might offer should be improved fundamentally; and not only modellers, but architects and draftsmen, be employed, to rescue from oblivion, in the most accurate possible detail, whatever architecture and sculpture in Greece had still escaped the ravages of time, and the barbarism of conquerors.
+This advice, which laid the groundwork of Lord Elgin's pursuits in Greece, led to the further consideration, that, since any knowledge which was possessed of these buildings was obtained under the peculiar disadvantages that the prejudices and jealousies of the Turks had ever thrown in the way of such attempts, any favourable circumstances which Lord Elgin's embassy might offer should be improved fundamentally; and not only modellers, but architects and draftsmen, be employed, to rescue from oblivion, with the most accurate detail, whatever specimens of architecture and sculpture in Greece had still escaped the ravages of time, and the barbarism of conquerors.

 On this suggestion, Lord Elgin proposed to his Majesty's Government, that they should send out English artists of known eminence, capable of collecting this information in the most perfect manner; but the prospect appeared of too doubtful an issue for ministers to engage in the expense attending it.
 Lord Elgin then endeavoured to engage some of these artists at his own charge; but the value of their time was far beyond his means.
-When, however, he reached Sicily, he was so fortunate as to prevail on Don Tita Lusieri, undoubtedly the first general painter in Europe, of great knowledge in the arts, infinite taste, and of the most scrupulous exactness in copying any subject he is to represent, to undertake the execution of this plan; and Mr Hamilton, who accompanied him to Constantinople, immediately went with M. Lusieri to Rome; where, in consequence of the confusion then existing in Italy, they were enabled to engage two of the most eminent formatori to make the madreformi for the casts; Signior Balestra, the first architect there, along with Ittar, a young man of great talent, to undertake the architectural part of the plan; and one Theodore, a Kalmouk, who had distinguished himself during several years at Rome, in the capacity of figure painter.
+When, however, he reached Sicily, on the recommendation of Sir William Hamilton, he was so fortunate as to prevail on Don Tita Lusieri, one of the best general painters in Europe, of great knowledge in the arts, infinite taste, and of the most scrupulous exactness in copying any subject he is to represent, to undertake the execution of this plan; and Mr. Hamilton, who was then accompanying Lord Elgin to Constantinople, immediately went with M. Lusieri to Rome; where, in consequence of the late revolutions in Italy, they were enabled to engage two of the most eminent formatori to make the madreformi for the casts; Signior Balestra, the first architect there, along with Ittar, a young man of great talent, to undertake the architectural part of the plan; and one Theodore, a Kalmouk, who had distinguished himself during several years at Rome, in the capacity of figure painter.

-After much difficulty, Lord Elgin obtained permission from the Turkish government to establish these six artists at Athens; where they prosecuted the business of their several departments during three years, acting on one general system, under the great advantage of mutual controul; and at length completed Lord Elgin's plan in all its parts.
+After much difficulty, Lord Elgin obtained permission from the Turkish government to establish these six artists at Athens; where they prosecuted the business of their several departments during three years, acting on one general system, with the advantage of mutual controul, and under the general superintendence of M. Lusieri; and at length completed Lord Elgin's plan in all its parts.